sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/rule-templates.md

 linkTitle: "Rule Templates Reference"
 reference_title: "Rule templates"
 type: "reference"
 description: "Sensu's rule templates are resources that Sensu applies to business service components.
-The rules define the conditions under which Sensu will consider a component online, degraded, or offline.
+The rules define the conditions under which Sensu will consider a service component online, degraded, or offline.
 Read this reference to learn more about Sensu's rule templates for business service management."
 weight: 70
 version: "6.3"
 product: "Sensu Go"